Department of Government

 Professor Yoshinaka's research examines how institutions and the preferences of political actors influence political outcomes.
 Some of his recent work on congressional redistricting, for instance, examines the various ways in which partisan mapmakers strategically allocate uncertainty across districts.

-He is currently finishing a book manuscript on the causes and consequences of legislative party switching in the United States, the first book length treatment on the topic.
+His book Crossing the Aisle: Party Switching Among U.S. Legislators in the Postwar Era , under contract at Cambridge University Press, examines the causes and consequences of legislative party switching in the United States.
+It is the first book length treatment on the topic.

 Professor Yoshinaka teaches courses in American politics, specifically on Congress, campaigns and elections, as well as courses in quantitative methodology.

 - SPA - Government

 news story, call AU Communications

 at 202-885-5950 or submit a request.

 Yoshinaka, Antoine.
 N.d.
 Crossing the Aisle: Party Switching Among U.S. Legislators in the Postwar Era.
 Under contract at Cambridge University Press.

 McKee, Seth C., and Antoine Yoshinaka.
 N.d.
 "Late to the Parade: Party Switchers in Contemporary Southern Legislatures" Party Politics.
 Forthcoming.

 Yoshinaka, Antoine, and Christian R. Grose.
 2011.
 "Ideological Hedging in Uncertain Times: Inconsistent Legislative Representation and Voter Enfranchisement."
 British Journal of Political Science 41: 765-94.